-The medical industry has used mercury-containing equipment over the decades, but uses less today.
+The medical industry used mercury-containing equipment more extensively in the past, but uses less today.
 A big reason for the decline has been the recognition that mercury is toxic to humans and its disposal is very difficult and expensive.
 Further, alternatives that do not employ mercury have been developed (new types of thermometers and sphygmomanometers: digital thermometers and aneroid blood-pressure gauges).
 However, the medical waste manager may run into mercury containing waste either periodically or on a regular basis.
-Be sure to segregate this waste (it might be worth having a separate waste stream for mercury waste).
-You almost certainly want to have this waste taken away by a hazardous waste disposal company, but the economics will probably dictate that you are better off with a dedicated mercury stream.
+Be sure to segregate this waste.
+It might be worth having a separate waste stream for mercury waste.
+You almost certainly want to have this waste taken away by a hazardous waste disposal company.

-Facilities with mercury should have a special mercury spill kit.
-Mercury spills are hazardous waste releases and pose risk to employees, patients, anyone in the facility, and potentially the environment.
-If a facility has a good deal of mercury on site, it should materials for collecting mercury in additional to normal spill kit items.
+Mercury is notoriously difficult to clean up.
+Facilities with mercury-containing equipment should have a mercury spill kit on site.
+Mercury spills are hazardous waste releases and pose risk to employees, patients, and potentially the environment.

 These materials include